128technology/docs/docs/cli_reference.md

 The _edit user_ command enters a configuration subtree specific to administering user accounts.
 From within this subtree, administrators can change any of the attributes associated with a user account (full name, password, role, and enabled state).
 This is done in a "configuration-like" way, where commands are issued as _attribute value_.

-As with standard configuration, using the "?" command will list the options available for editing.
+As with standard configuration, using the &amp;quot;?&amp;quot; command will list the options available for editing.

 #### Example